uzerpllp/uzerpfrepple/README.md

 ### Import Data from uzERP

 Data from uzERP is imported via a number of PostgreSQL views under the *frepple* schema in the uzERP database.
-These views produce output to match FrePPLe's requirements for planning data.
 The connector retrieves the data from these views, creating a set of CSV files, then runs FrePPLe's *importfromfolder* command to import them.

 *See below for more detail on the mapping of data from uzERP to FrePPLe*